humberto-ortiz/megaprobe-lab/kristyan.md

 ### Week 1:(2/8/17)

 - Finally, I have my Megaprobe page!
-- I'm trying to understand the papers and searching for motivation to read them.
+- I'm trying to understand the papers about zero-knowledge proofs, and looking for motivation to read them.
 - I am currently adapting my schedule, hope to keep it up.

+### Week 1:(2/15/17)

+ - This week I realized that I want to change the invastigation.
+ - Now I will be reasearching about anomaly detection in network flows.

+### Week 1:(2/22/17)

+- I read the papers of Anomaly Detection in Network Flows Benford’s Law by Bianca I. Colo´n Rosado and Techniques for Anomaly Detection in Network Flows by Iva´n O. Garc´ıa